4 months, 3 weeks ago user_de_skedpalParticipant

 The Time Map should include the earliest hour you want to go to bed and the earliest hour that you’re willing to get up in the morning.
 In other words, it should be inclusive of all possible times.
 So, it should end up longer than the total sleep duration.

 Now, you need a daily task with a duration of your sleep and (I recommend) a minimum block length of 1.5 hours.
-This task will split between 12:00 AM to early morning and late evening to midnight for each day.3 days, 11 hours ago user_de_skedpalParticipant
+This task will split between 12:00 AM to early morning and late evening to midnight for each day.4 months, 1 week ago user_de_skedpalParticipant

 Thank you for your reply.